Defensive Few-shot Learning: The Proposed Defensive Few-shot Learning Framework

-Fortunately, we can assume the above distribution consistency in a task space instead of the sample space (see the right side of Fig.~\ref{fig_distribution}).
-The task space is composed of a lot of similar tasks, \emph{e.g.,} few-shot tasks.
-From the perspective of task-level distribution, we can construct a large number of adversarial-based few-shot tasks within the auxiliary set $\mathcal{A}$, by simulating the target adversarial-based few-shot task.
-In doing so, the sample distribution gap can be dealt with by taking the task distribution consistency assumption.
+The above phenomenon can be visualized as the left side in Fig.~\ref{fig_distribution}, \textit{i.e.}, there may be a large distribution gap between the training set (\textit{i.e.}, $\mathcal{A}$) and test set (\textit{i.e.}, $\mathcal{S}$) in the sample space, making the adversarial defense knowledge hard to transfer.
+To address this issue, inspired by the episodic training mechanism~\cite{VinyalsBLKW16}, we can assume the distribution consistency in a task space instead of the sample space (see the right side of Fig.~\ref{fig_distribution}).
+From the perspective of the task-level distribution consistency between the training set and test set, we can construct a large number of adversary-based few-shot tasks within the auxiliary set $\mathcal{A}$, by simulating the target adversary-based few-shot task in the test set.
+In doing so, the sample distribution gap can be dealt with by leveraging the task similarity across the training and test sets.
+In other words, although two sample distributions may be relatively different from the lower sample-level consistency perspective, they can still have similarities from a higher task-level consistency perspective.

-In fact, this kind of task construction strategy has been adopted in the \textit{episodic training mechanism}~\cite{VinyalsBLKW16} in traditional few-shot learning, demonstrating very promising performance.
-However, the effectiveness of this mechanism under the adversarial-based few-shot tasks has not been investigated.
-In this work, we reinterpret this mechanism from the perspective of task distribution consistency and develop transferable adversarial defense upon it.
-To the best of our knowledge, addressing this task in such a setting is the first time in the literature.
+The contribution of our work here is to attempt to develop transferable adversarial defense upon the episodic training mechanism~\cite{VinyalsBLKW16} in the new setting of DFSL and especially present a new \textit{episode-based adversarial training mechanism} for the DFSL problem.
+To the best of our knowledge, addressing this new problem in such a setting is the first time in the literature.